dannywillems/ocaml-cordova-example/README.md

 	below).

 * app:
-	The main directory.
-It contains all source files you.
+	The main directory. **You write your code here**.
 	At the root, you have the index.html file.
 You also have a ml directory which you can put your ml files in.
-If you decide to write your OCaml code into another directory, you have to modify the ML_DIRECTORY variable in the Makefile.
+If you decide to write your OCaml code in another directory, you have to modify the ML_DIRECTORY variable in the Makefile.

 ## How does the Makefile work ?